1. The NI Smart Camera Family

 2. Specifications of the NI Smart Cameras

-Figure 1 - Left: Low-Cost & Best Value Smart Camera pictured with LabVIEW;
+Figure 1 - Left: Low-Cost & Value Smart Camera pictured with LabVIEW;

 Right: NI 177x High-Performance Smart Cameras pictured with Vision Builder for Automated Inspection